The Geography of Open Source Software: Evidence from GitHub: Analysis and Results

 Each of these social, political and economic features has a strong correlation with the local intensity of OSS contributors.
-We report the Spearman correlation of each variable with OSS contributors per capita in Table \ref{tab:otherPlatforms}.
+We report the Spearman rank correlation coefficient ($\rho$) of each variable with OSS contributors per capita in Table \ref{tab:otherPlatforms}.
+We report a full correlation matrix and basic summary statistics in the appendix.
 Though it is not possible to disentangle the cause and effect relationships between these variables using observational data, we can observe how some of these variables mediate each other, and how they can explain a greater share of inter-country variance in OSS contributors.
-To do so, we regress the (log-transformed) number of OSS contributors per million inhabitants on a selection of these variables, reporting the results of several alternative specifications fit using ordinary-least-squares (OLS) in Table~\ref{tab:country_regressions}, reporting robust standard errors.
+To do so, we regress the (log-transformed) number of OSS contributors per million inhabitants on a selection of these variables, reporting the results of several alternative specifications fit using ordinary-least-squares (OLS) in Table~\ref{tab:country_regressions}, reporting robust standard errors and measuring the goodness of model fit using adjusted R-squared.

-Our baseline model, including per capita income, internet penetration, and population, explains around two-thirds of variance.
+Our baseline model, including per capita income, internet penetration, and population, explains around two-thirds of variance as measured by adjusted R-squared.
 Adding HDI, IPI, or ECI as individual features increases the variance explained by over 10\%.
 All three variables have a significant positive relationship with great OSS activity in a country.
 A model combining the baseline model with HDI and ECI accounts for over 80\% of variance in OSS activity.
-These models suggest that OSS activity is not merely the by-product of an advanced economy, but also depends to a significant degree on social, educational, and political institutions and the degree of technological sophistication in a country.
-As we will see in the following section, geographic variance in OSS activity becomes more difficult to explain with macro indicators at finer spatial scales.
+In general we observe both a statistical significant relationship between these socio-economic factors in our models, and a large increase in the quality of the model fit when including them.
+Given that our features have significant pairwise correlations, we test for issues of multicollinearity which may influence our estimates using Variance Inflation Factor (VIF) tests for each specification.
+The results, reported in the appendix, indicate moderate levels of correlation within standard bounds.